bmqn/cFMC/README.md

 ### Windows

 ...
 Don't be silly, use WSL !
+There is `run.bat` which will work if executed from the VS Developer Command Prompt.